MAPLE: Self-Supervised Learning-Enhanced Nonlinear Dimensionality Reduction for Visual Analysis: Introduction

-Unlike standard methods that treat a weighted $k$NN graph directly constructed from raw high-dimensional data as a fixed representation of the underlying manifold, MAPLE regards the initial neighbor relationships as weak, tentative self-supervised signals.
+To address the above fundamental challenges, we introduce a novel nonlinear DR method, \textit{MAPLE} (short for manifold-aware projection with learned edges).
+A central idea in MAPLE is that explicitly learning neighborhood relationships can substantially improve the quality of low-dimensional layouts.
+MAPLE refines neighborhood definitions by adapting multi-view self-supervised learning (MVSSL)~\cite{tsai2021selfsupervised, galvez2023role} to the context of nonlinear DR. Unlike standard methods that treat a weighted $k$NN graph directly constructed from raw high-dimensional data as a fixed representation of the underlying manifold, MAPLE treats the initial neighbor relationships as weak, tentative self-supervised signals.
 We employ a learning phase to iteratively refine these signals.
 Instead of directly operating in the input high-dimensional space, we employ encoder and projector networks~\cite{grill2020bootstrap,kalantidis2021tldr,zbontar_barlow_2021} to map data into an embedding space where the distance relationships are learned rather than fixed by a predefined distance metric.
 A refined graph is then constructed based on these optimized distance relationships.
 The core of this learning phase is the \textit{maximum manifold capacity representation (MMCR)} objective~\cite{yerxa2023mmcr}, which compresses variance among locally similar points (i.e., neighbors) while amplifying variance across dissimilar ones (i.e., non-neighbors).
 The outcome of this learning phase is a refined, weighted $k$NN graph that is subsequently laid out in a low-dimensional space using UMAP's cross-entropy optimization.

+We evaluate MAPLE against multiple DR methods using a set of quality measures.
+Additionally, we qualitatively evaluate MAPLE through visual analysis on image classification datasets.
+We further demonstrate MAPLE's utility in case studies on single-cell transcriptomics in collaboration with a bioinformatics expert (a co-author of this work).
+Our results show that MAPLE reveals fine-grained, meaningful patterns that support deeper downstream analysis.